 In order to understand to where Great Palace’s history dates back, we need to have a look at the Roman Empire era.
-Byzantium, an autonomous Ancient Greek colony between 638 BC -195 AD, was seized by the Romans.
+Byzantium, an autonomous Ancient Greek colony between 660 BC and 195 AD, was seized by the Romans.

 After he cooled down, he realized that the city was on a strategic location and he decided to rebuild the city and constructed the first Roman works in Istanbul.
 However, Byzantium didn’t hold an important place in the Roman Empire’s history for long years after Septimius’ era.

-Byzantium didn’t appear at the stage of history until the period when Constantine the Great’s struggle for the throne at 324 B.C.
-A war broke out between Constantine, one of the emperors of the tetrarchy, and Licinius to be the only leader of the empire (see also the Battle of Chrysopolis).
+Byzantium didn’t appear at the stage of history until the period when Constantine the Great’s struggle for the throne at 324 BC.
+Civil Wars broke out in Rome between Constantine, one of the emperors of the Tetrarchy, and Licinius to be the only leader of the empire (see also the Battle of Chrysopolis).

 Licinius went on the defensive after Constantine attacked him via land by the Balkans and via sea by the Dardanelles and he stayed in Byzantium that provided an excellent defensive advantage.
 However, due to the fear of defeat both by land and sea, he moved to Uskudar (Chrysopolis) at Asian side and he was defeated here.

 It’s assumed that Constantine realized Istanbul’s importance during this war.
-He noticed this peninsula provided an excellent defense and Golden Horn in the north functioned as an inactive port.
+He noticed this peninsula provided an excellent defense and Golden Horn in the north functioned as a hidden port.
 He came to the conclusion that if strong walls were built on the Western side of the city, which was the only part vulnerable to attacks, the city would be impenetrable.

 Emperor Constantine sent Byzantium an army of architects, engineers, and artists.
 The whole city was planned to be reconstructed and Byzantium evolved only in 6 years to be named as “Nova Roma” which means the New Rome.
 The most noteworthy monuments of the city were the Great Palace and the Hippodrome.

-In this illustration, you can the Hippodrome where the obelisk are in the center.
+In this illustration, you can the Hippodrome where the obelisks are in the center.
 These obelisks can still be seen at Sultanahmet today.
 The collection of buildings on the right side of the Hippodrome is the Great Palace, which is the subject of this article.
-Moreover, you can also see the 1st Hagia Sophia in the background of the illustration.
-It’s accepted that the 1st Hagia Sophia was planned by Constantine but it was his son, Constantine II who actually completed it.

 All the Roman (then Eastern Roman) emperors lived in this place approximately from 4th to 11th century.
 As the Palace of Blachernae at Golden Horn came into prominence, the Great Palace fell from favor.
 The Sack of Constantinople in 1204 also contributed to the fall of the Great Palace.